SiegedTrooper/SiegedTrooper/README.md

 - 👀 I’m interested in game development and software security.
 - 🌱 I’m currently enrolled to UTSA'c computer science.
 - 💞️ I’m looking to collaborate on group projects in Java.
-- 📫 To reach me, go through my discord SiegedTrooper#5971 or by email siegedson@gmail.com
+- 📫 To reach me, shoot me a DM to my discord @fallenaether.

 <!---
 SiegedTrooper/SiegedTrooper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.